juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.1.1.2.2 - static
 ### 2.1.1.2.2.1 - css
 ### 2.1.1.2.2.1.1 - login.css
+This is the css format file for log in page.
 ### 2.1.1.2.2.2 - js
+This includes all javascript files for the HTML web pages.
 ### 2.1.1.2.2.2.1 - NewOrganizationalUser.js
 ### 2.1.1.2.2.2.2 - dashboard.js
 ### 2.1.1.2.2.2.3 - emergency.js